rdesktop/rdesktop/README.md

 ## Usage

-Connect to an RDP server like:
+Connect to an RDP server with:

 	% rdesktop server